The PIP name specified does not match the PIP specification. This is the last RosettaNet error that tries to make my life a little bit difficult.

 </ServiceHeader>

-• Service Content is specified in individual PIPs.
-Each PIP has one or more business actions that are described by means of individual DTDs or schema.
+- Service Content is specified in individual PIPs.
+Each PIP has one or more business actions described by individual DTDs or schemas.

-• The payload part of a RosettaNet Business Message—that is, the actual business content—is a message in XML format.
+- The payload of a RosettaNet Business Message—that is, the actual business content—is an XML message.

-For this problem, the things you need to know about the PublicResponderProcess orchestration is that:
+For this problem, the things you need to know about the PublicResponderProcess orchestration are:

-• It will call a method “GetRuntimeConfig” on the “GetRNConfig” shape that will get the process/agreement configuration;
+- It will call the GetRuntimeConfig method on the GetRNConfig shape to retrieve the process/agreement configuration.

 rnConfig = Microsoft.Solutions.BTARN.ConfigurationManager.RuntimeConfigGenerator.GetRuntimeConfig